KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * make sensitive features easier to inspect and control
 * reduce the amount of hidden behavior users have to trust blindly

-## What's New In 1.2.430
+## What's New In 1.3.001

-* Advanced the packaged browser version to `1.2.430`
+* Advanced the packaged browser version to `1.3.001`
-* Smoothed browser performance behavior for users running the browser, a game, and OBS or Streamlabs across multiple monitors
+* Added Virtual Machine Center from `Tools > Virtual Machine Center`
-* Kept game and streaming optimization active when the game is running but OBS, Streamlabs, or the browser is focused
+* Kept Virtual Machine Center available from `Tools > Browser Features > Developer Workspace`
-* Expanded local game process detection for more current, EA-published, Steam-distributed, and future-facing PC games
+* Added VMware Workstation Pro and Linux ISO setup guidance for approved Ubuntu and Linux Lite choices
-* Kept Steam and EA App launcher processes from activating game mode unless an actual game process is detected
+* Added local per-card ISO verification with SHA-256 matching where expected hashes are configured
-* Clarified that gaming support does not bypass anti-cheat, modify games, inject into game processes, or interfere with gaming security systems
+* Added pop-out Linux installation guides and command lists
-* Reduced duplicate frame-rate, background-throttling, and process-priority work when the browser performance policy has not changed
+* Added `Ctrl+Shift+F` as the Send Feedback shortcut
-* Patched the vulnerable transitive `nanoid` dependency reported by npm audit
+* Added a Feedback Shortcut card inside Virtual Machine Center
-* Kept Disable Hardware Acceleration and Lower GPU Usage Mode available in the Performance panel
+* Updated the EULA with clearer third-party software license guidance
 * Kept AI Chat optional, off after install, and model downloads inside Tools > AI Chat
-* Refreshed Markdown documentation for version `1.2.430`
+* Refreshed Markdown documentation for version `1.3.001`

-In practical terms, version `1.2.430` keeps the local-first browser model in place while reducing unnecessary browser-side performance churn during OBS, Streamlabs, game capture, and fullscreen-game use.
+In practical terms, version `1.3.001` keeps the local-first browser model in place while giving users a safer VM setup guide and a faster way to send product feedback.

 ## Main Features